thomasclarke1969/documentation/integration/android/authentication.md

 }
 ```

 <b>Note:</b> You should never cache the nonce or Identity Token.
 Both are designed to be used once, and once only.
-If a user has been authenticated and you request a nonce, the nonce will come back nil.
+If a user has been authenticated and you request a nonce, the nonce will come back null.
 Layer will cache the user so will only need to re-authenticate if the user has been deauthenticated.

 The final step is to verify that the Authentication process completed succesfully, or to handle any errors.